yacoob/aoc-2018/README.md

 solutions to be more idiomatic.
 Or faster.
 Or both.

+## Puzzle #4
+* Had to switch to Rust 2018.
+* Couldn't alias type as it required a lifetime specification, and I know nothing about those yet :D

 ## Puzzle #3
 * Started late, had a break just before end of part A. Not sure how sustainable it'll be to do those puzzles in the evenings; I have a late thing tomorrow.